Rebuilding the R-390A Receivers

 actual PTO.
 The coil's ferrite core has a threaded rod at the rear of

 the core.
-This rod is threaded through a rear guide assembly that has an
+(The following describes the Cosmos PTO) This rod is threaded through a rear guide assembly that has an

 arm that projects to the side and has two contacts that "ride" on a